eprochasson/meteor-bootstrap-themes/README.md

 ## How to add a new theme?

 1. Fork this repo.
-2. Create a folder under theme with the name
+2. Create a folder under theme with the name of the theme.

-3. Pick your theme on [Bootswatch](http://bootswatch.com/).
-Copy variables.less as variables.lessimport, bootswatch.less as <theme_name>.lessimport.
+3. Put in there the less file for the theme, make sure to change the extension to .lessimport.
-4. Edit variables.less and remove the @iconSpritePath & @iconWhiteSpritePath variable (as they are defiend in bootstrap)
+4. Remove the @iconSpritePath & @iconWhiteSpritePath variable definition if any (as they are defiend in bootstrap)
-5. Add
- @import "../../less/bootstrap.lessimport";
- @import "variables.lessimport";
-at the beginning of the <template_name>.lessimport file.
+5. `@import "../../less/bootstrap.lessimport";` (and then other file you need to import for this theme, say `@import "variables.lessimport";`) at the beginning of the <template_name>.lessimport file.
 6. Submit a pull request.

 Please do not add non-free themes/themes under a non-free license.